Pumamarca Ruins | Hike the Awesome Trail from Ollantaytambo

 Table of Contents

 Disclosure: This is part of my Hikes & Adventures series, which means these treks can be strenuous and challenging.
 These are my experiences and I am not an expert.
-Please have all the proper equipment, verify the weather conditions, use professional resources, do your own research, and take into consideration your own physical abilities and/or limitations.
+Please have all the proper equipment, verify the weather conditions, use professional resources, do your own research, be mindful of constantly changing trail conditions, and take into consideration your own physical abilities and/or limitations.
 These guides are for entertainment purposes only.
 Please see my full disclosure for more information here.

 Ollantaytambo Peru | Gateway to Pumamarca Hike